Efficient Distribution Matching of Representations via Noise-Injected Deep InfoMax: Experiments

 \paragraph{Multivariate normality and uniformity tests}

 The key part of the experimental pipeline is to estimate how much the distribution of embeddings acquired via the proposed method is similar to the multivariate normal or uniform distribution.
-To do this, we leverage D’Agostino-Pearson~\citep{dagostino1971normality_test, dagostino1973normality_test}, Shapiro-Wilk~\cite{shapiro_wilk2022} univariate tests, and Henze-Zirkler~\citep{HenzeZirkler1990,HenzeZirkler2006matlab} multivariate test.
+To do this, we leverage D’Agostino-Pearson~\citep{dagostino1971normality_test, dagostino1973normality_test}, Shapiro-Wilk~\citep{shapiro_wilk2022} univariate tests, and Henze-Zirkler~\citep{HenzeZirkler1990,HenzeZirkler2006matlab} multivariate test.
 To extend the univariate tests to higher dimensions, we utilize the fundamental property of the Gaussian distribution, which is the normality of any linear projection.

 In practice, we sample random projectors from a $ d $-dimensional sphere to perform a univariate normality test.
 We also employ bootsrapping with small subsampling size to get low-variance averaged $ p $-values and to smooth the transition from low to high $ p $-values.
 Finally, we reduce the uniform distribution case to the Gaussian via the probability integral transform, see~\cref{subsection:general_ditribution_matching}.
 We report the results of the tests in~\cref{figure:MNIST_capacity_plot}.
 We also visualize the two-dimensional embeddings of the MNIST dataset in~\cref{figure:MNIST_embeddings_visualization}.
+Essentially similar experiments are also conducted on CIFAR-10 dataset in~\cref{appendix:CIFAR}.

 \paragraph{Classification and clustering} To explore the trade-off between the magnitude of the injected noise and the quality of representations, we evaluate various clustering metrics and perform downstream classification using conventional ML methods, such as Gaussian na\"{i}ve Bayes, $ k $-nearest neighbors and shallow multilayer perceptron.
 In order to numerically measure the quality of clustering, we compute Silhouette score~\citep{Silhouettes_article}.
 The results are reported in~\cref{figure:MNIST_capacity_plot}.